aikaterna/aikaterna-cogs/README.md

 chatchart - Generates a pie chart to display chat activity over the last 5000 messages.
 Requested by violetnyte.

+dadjokes - Another UltimatePancake cog.
+Get some dad jokes on command.

 dictonary - I stole this from UltimatePancake's v2 cogs, defines words via a dictonary.
 Only the "define" command for now until the dependency owner updates their files with a pending PR.

 dungeon - New users with new accounts will be shuffled off to a locked channel on-join to help mitigate raiders.
 Please see the dungeon_readme.md file on this repo for more information.